CMMC Level 2 Certification Checklist

 CMMC Level 2 Plans of Action & Milestones (POA&M)

 POA&M is a formal document used by organizations to identify and manage gaps in their cybersecurity practices.
-The POA&M outlines specific actions the organization needs to take in order to address and remediate deficiencies or weaknesses discovered during a security assessment, such as non-compliance with CMMC requirements.
+The POA&M outlines specific actions the organization must take to address and remediate deficiencies or weaknesses identified during a security assessment, such as non-compliance with CMMC requirements.
 CMMC POA&Ms is governed by the paragraph §170,21(a)(2).

-All organizations are expected to have had and maintain a POA&M for all actions needed to get them into compliance.
-During a Conformity Assessment, your organization should be able to provide a POA&M completed remediations to address deficiencies.
+All organizations are expected to have and maintain a POA&M for all actions required to achieve compliance.
+During a Conformity Assessment, your organization should be able to provide a POA&M with completed remediations to address deficiencies.

 Summing up, here's a concise checklist to help you achieve CMMC Level 2 compliance:

-Understand your requirements.
-Familiarize yourself with CMMC Level 2 requirements, focusing on the NIST SP 800-171 controls (110 total).
+2. Understand your requirements.
+Familiarize yourself with CMMC Level 2 requirements, focusing on the NIST SP 800-171 controls.

-Develop a Plan of Action & Milestones (POA&M).
-Create a document outlining how to address gaps including timelines and responsible personnel for remediation.
+4. Develop a Plan of Action & Milestones (POA&M).
+Create a document outlining how to address gaps, including timelines and responsible personnel for remediation.

-Conduct a third-party conformity assessment and provide a POA&M completed remediations to address deficiencies and become conditionally or fully CMMC certified.
+7. Conduct a third-party Conformity Assessment and provide a POA&M completed remediations to address deficiencies and become conditionally or fully CMMC certified.

 Planet 9 services for CMMC Level 2 Compliance